JustinPattek/Digin/README.md

 <li>You can then look at the Map card that you land on, do what it says (the pick-up effect) and take the card and swap it with one in your hand
 <br>(including that card)
 <li>You don't have to look at the card you land on.
 <li>If you land on a space where someone already occupies you can use your Offensive equipment card on them.
+(If more than one person occupies a space the Offensive Equipment activates on everyone on that space.)
 </ul>

 <h3>